Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • depression.

-Any of the symptoms is extremely unpleasant, so do not hesitate to visit the doctor.
-A competent specialist will be able to conduct a complete examination and prescribe a course of medications that will significantly improve the condition of the body.
+Any of the symptoms is extremely unpleasant, so do not hesitate to visit a doctor.
+A competent specialist will be able to conduct a full examination and prescribe a course of medications that will significantly improve the condition of the body.

-Hormonal contraceptives around the world are considered the most reliable in terms of protection against unwanted pregnancy.
+Hormonal contraception all over the world they are considered the most reliable in terms of protection against unwanted pregnancy.
 They are trusted by millions of women in civilized countries.
-They give the freedom to choose the time of birth of the desired child, emancipation in sexual relations, deliverance from certain diseases and suffering.
+They give freedom to choose the time of birth of the desired child, emancipation in sexual relationships, and relief from certain diseases and suffering.
 Subject to the rules of use hormonal contraceptives provide, without a doubt, a high level of reliability.
-In the last decade, interest in this method of protection has also increased in our country, but passions about the benefits and harms, advantages and disadvantages in their use do not subside.
+In the last decade, interest in this method of protection has also increased in our country, but passions about the benefits and harms, advantages and disadvantages of their use do not subside.

 Combined contraceptives are divided into drugs: